 If you want something very unique, consider Odalis, which isn’t a girl name you hear very often.
 The meaning — “chambermaid” — isn’t too exciting, but the name still has a really pretty ring to it.

 Odessa is another unique option with several meanings.
 In Greek, it means “wrathful.”
-In Hebrew, it’s the feminine version of Odysseus, which often symbolizes wandering, travel, and adventure thanks to
+In Hebrew, it’s the feminine version of Odysseus, which often symbolizes wandering, travel, and adventure thanks to The Odyssey.

 Odilia is a girl’s name you likely haven’t heard before.
 In Hebrew, it means “praise God” or “fortunate or prosperous in battle,” both of which are interesting.